vincentmac/gulp-fingerprint/readme.md

 }
 ```

-If it's a string, it will be interpretered as path to json file.
+If a `string` is passed in as the manifest, gulp-fingerprint will interpret this as a path and automatically require the json file.

 #### options